 Had the game ended at around the 30-35 hour mark, perhaps I would have rated the game half a point higher.
-Days Gone for its first 30 hours, had more fun moments than RDR2 in its in the entirety.
+Days Gone for its first 30 hours had more fun moments than RDR2 in its entirety.
 Conversely, in its last half it had more tedious moments than RDR2 did in its entire tenure.
 The joy is never complete in the game, for every good thing that it does, there is always something to complain about.
 However, Days Gone was capable of creating some of the most memorable moments in my gaming career, and for that, I feel that it was worthy purchase, and one that I would recommend for anyone interested in adventure games, and the Zombie genre in general.

 I feel good about the future of Days Gone as prospective franchise for Bend, even if perhaps, we should move away from Deacon St. John and Sarah into a more interesting cast of protagonists.

 Agree with the author on his rating for Days Gone?
 Couldn’t disagree more and are frothing at the mouth to tell him?
 Leave a comment on Facebook or send an email and make sure to follow Never Ending Realm on Facebook, Twitter, and YouTube!